Jobbik: Turanism affiliation

-Electoral performance
+Election results

 Growth and electoral success

 The party faced its first electoral test with the coming of the 2009 European parliamentary elections.
 The election's results shocked their opponents: with the party sending three MEPs to Strasbourg; coming close to equal in number of votes with the governing Hungarian Socialist Party (MSZP) while eliminating their liberal coalition partner Alliance of Free Democrats (SZDSZ), to become the nation's third largest party.
 In London on 16 May 2008, the delegation of Jobbik's Committee of Foreign Affairs met Nick Griffin, chairman of the British National Party.
 They discussed cooperation between the two parties, and the elections for the European Parliament.
 Griffin spoke at the party rally in August 2008, while former vice-president Zoltán Füzessy is presently resident in Gravesend, Kent, England.
 The Alliance of European National Movements (AENM) was formed in Budapest on 24 October 2009.
 The alliance's founding members were Jobbik (the Alliance was established during their sixth party congress), France's National Front, UK's British National Party Italy's Tricolour Flame, Sweden's National Democrats and Belgium's National Front.

-Since January 2014 Béla Kovács has been its president.
-Since then Jobbik officially quit AENM and cut all ties with the members of the alliance.
+Since January 2014, Béla Kovács has been its president.
+Since then, Jobbik officially quit AENM and cut all ties with the members of the alliance.
 On 12 April 2015, Jobbik's Lajos Rig defeated the Fidesz candidate in a parliamentary by-election in Veszprém County.
 It was the second by-election lost by Fidesz after the national 2014 elections, leaving the ruling Fidesz-KDNP coalition two short of the parliamentary supermajority (kétharmad).
 On 14 March 2017 Jobbik started close cooperation with Bulgarian VMRO, Estonian Conservative People's Party and Croatian GO! as well as with trade unions, such as the Polish Solidarność 80, in the framework of the Wage Union European Citizens' Initiative.

 2014 Hungarian parliamentary elections

 In November 2013, the party leader Gábor Vona expressed optimism about the election saying that the party planned "no less than election victory in 2014".
 He argued that Jobbik candidates had been faring well in local elections and that opinion surveys had shown that Jobbik was the most popular party among voters aged under 35.
 The party has prepared its election programme dubbed "We'll say it, we'll solve it", which focuses on guaranteeing people a livelihood, safety and order.
 Vona said his party would initiate a referendum on protecting Hungarian land and on amending Hungary's European Union accession treaty.
 On 26 January 2014, Vona held a rally in London where he sharply criticised the election law for preventing Hungarians living abroad from voting by mail at the parliamentary election.